Abshir112/TDD_Assignment2/README.md

 </a>

 ### Installing Game
-<h4> If you want to install our game and enjoy playing, you can clone our repository from the link below</h4>
+<p font-size = "10px"> If you want to install our game and enjoy playing, you can clone our repository from the link below</p>
 <a href = "https://github.com/Abshir112/TDD_Assignment2.git">Pig DICE GAME</a>